This guidance aims to help organisations and groups understand how to safely and effectively involve volunteers during the pandemic.

-People must not leave home to volunteer, if:
+However, people should not leave home to volunteer if:

-- they’ve been told to self-isolate by NHS Test and Trace
+- are told to self-isolate by NHS Test and Trace

 The rules on self-isolation have changed.
 If a volunteer is fully vaccinated or under 18 and 6 months they’re not required to self-isolate if they’ve had close contact with someone with COVID-19.
 Organisations and volunteers can find more information about self-isolation in the guidance for: